 - Lab Assistants pick working hours based on seniority, however, we reserve the right to schedule lab assistants to meet the needs of the lab.

 - Lab Assistants may be scheduled to work late night hours, overnight hours and/or weekend hours.

 - Excellent communication skills

 - Ability to enforce lab policies

-- Ability to move boxes/equipment to/from storage or offices
+- Ability to lift and move boxes/equipment to/from storage or offices

 - Basic knowledge of Microsoft Office

 - Twelve(12) month position